CoalfireFederal/NetFrenzy/README.md

 **For CoalfireFederal organization members:**

 Please make a new branch to make modifications, then submit a pull request rather than committing directly to the main branch.
+Your branch can be deleted once the pull request is merged.
 Assign yourself to an issue to let me know you're working on it.